codump/basic-express-ejs-with-api/README.md

 - highlight.js [https://www.npmjs.com/package/highlight.js](https://www.npmjs.com/package/highlight.js)

 ### Emulate data
 Make sure you have the correct setting of `true` or `false` in the config.json.
 Else this might lead to unexpected data being overwritten by the emulated data.
 This function is added for those who often code with realtime data.
-But since there are times the livefeed is empty and there still needs to be data to continuing development.
-There is this function to emulate it via json files when the API gives an empty responce.
+But since there are times the live feed is empty and there still needs to be data to continuing development.
+There is this function to emulate it via json files when the API gives an empty response.

 ## Specific parts of the code
 ### Helmet